awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NET.02.md

 This scenario uses a sample data file that contains information about a few thousand movies from the Internet Movie Database \(IMDb\)\.

 The movie data is encoded as JSON\.
-For each movie, the JSON defines a `year` name\-value pair, a `title` name\-value pair, and a complex `info` object, as shown in the following example:
+For each movie, the JSON defines a `year` name\-value pair, a `title` name\-value pair, and a complex `info` object, as shown in the following example.

 ```
 {